openshift/hypershift/docs/content/how-to/automated-machine-management/scale-to-zero-dataplane.md

 - The Hosted Control Plane will stay up and running, and you can scale up the *NodePool* whenever you want.
 - Some pods in the control plane will stay in "Pending" state.
 - Once you rescale the *NodePool/s* it will take time until they reach the fully **Ready** state.
 - We will add an annotate to the nodes which will ensure the pod drainning does not happen.
-This we will save time and money and also we will avoid stucked pods.
+This we will save time and money and also we will avoid stuck pods.

 Now let's explain the workflow.